jlajr36/Processing-Create-Font/README.md

 # Processing-Create-Font
-Example of loading custom font it to Processing
+Example of loading custom font in to Processing